Ensenada Cruise Port Guide

 Staying connected while exploring a new city is essential for many travelers.
 Most phone plans work in Mexico, but may be hefty Fees.

 • Public squares: Ensenada claims to have free public wifi, but it never works.
 Downtown hotspots: Many cafes and restaurants in downtown Ensenada offer free Wi-Fi to customers.
-Popular spots include Starbucks, El Rey Sol, Carls Jr. and the Xanda Coffee.
+Popular spots include Starbucks, El Rey Sol, Carls Jr., and the Xanda Coffee.
+Ensenada Massage has free wifi in lobby for guests too.

 • Connection quality: The quality of Wi-Fi in these establishments is generally good, making them ideal for uploading photos, checking maps, or catching up on news.